GergelyTuri/optoImaging/README.md

 | "Signal conditioner"   |  Custom   |                   | see below  |
 |        adapter 1       | Thorlabs  |       SM1A10      |            |
 |        adapter 2       | Thorlabs  |       SM1L05      |            |

 ### Details

-The LED can be mounted to the camera port of the microscope with a C-mount with the SM1 Thorlabs part.
+The LED can be mounted on the camera port of the microscope with a C-mount with the SM1 Thorlabs part.
 Make sure that the turn-down mirror below the port is notched for the wavelenght of the LED.
 The Semrock FF02-617/73-25 filer is mounted below the LED (SM1 part) and it is used for narrowing the wavelenght of the LED.
 The Di02-R561 dichroic is used to block the back reflected LED light getting into the detectors.